From rotaries to ride-ons, all grass cutting options explored

 Now that you’ve selected your lawnmower, it’s time to make sure you have all the extras you’ll need to use, store and maintain it.

-Blades and blade sharpeners
+Lawnmower blades and blade sharpeners

 Sharp lawnmower blades are essential for safely mowing your lawn and getting a clean result.
 Every now and then, either replace your blades or remove and sharpen them.